 When you’re figuring out whom to give to, keep in mind your list might not have all the same people as last year’s.
 “You have to review it annually because you have relationships with different people, so you have to look at how those relationships have grown and evolved,” says Schweitzer.
 “People come in and out of our lives.”
 Even if you’ve exchanged gifts in the past, don’t feel obligated to give presents to friends who you haven’t kept in touch with much this year.
 Send a holiday card instead to show you’re thinking of them.
-(Don’t miss these other little things you can do to be a true friend.)

 Be honest if you don’t have a gift

 If someone surprises you with a present you weren’t expecting, be honest that you don’t have one to give in return.
 “The best way to handle that is to be genuine and authentic,” says Schweitzer.
 “Say you’re touched and delighted and slightly embarrassed you don’t have anything for them.”
 Don’t try to think up a gift on the spot by grabbing something out of your closet, because the other person will likely know exactly what you’re doing, she says.
 Consider keeping some of these crowd-pleasing presents for an unexpected gift exchange on hand just in case.

 Never ask for a wish list

 With the exception of family members or best friends, never ask people what they want for a present.
 “That makes people very uncomfortable, and they feel obligated to get you something in return,” says Schweitzer.
 Gift requests leave little creativity to the giver, so come up with your own ideas for a more thoughtful present.
 If you need a bit of help, use these 10 tricks for picking a creative and unique gift.